brianrahadi/quartz/content/posts/getting-first-coop.md

 There are also many highly underrated tips that I know will help your applying journey

 #### 1. Apply early
-Always apply early.
+ALWAYS APPLY EARLY!
 If possible, on the first day the application is open.
 Most companies interview their candidates on a rolling basis.
 It means they will not wait until the due date of the application to start interviewing.
 This means the earlier you are, the more chances you have, as the internship slot still remains open.

 This means that sometimes late applicants, no matter how good they are, may never be looked at at all if the slot is already filled.

+Even if the application is not open yet, you can check the habits of when the company usually post by looking at the past year history.
+If you don't know about this yet, I think contacting their recruiter is totally fine!
+It might also be a bonus point as it shows that you are truly interested in the company.

 #### 2. Get referrals.
 I have never really done this step, but I know some of my friends who have.
 Having referrals truly helps in securing that first round of interviews.
 I thought that this was kind of unethical because someone with referrals may get interviews even though they are less qualified.
 But this is simply false; the employer who made that referral may be putting their credibility in jeopardy as they recommend this worker as good.